Cointegrated Continuous-time Linear State Space and MCARMA Models: Preliminaries

 First, we present definitions related to linear state-space models which we need subsequently.
 These definitions enable us to imply restrictions on the state-space model in order to achieve uniqueness in the output process and to define a cointegrated model.
+The definitions hold for both discrete-time as well as continuous-time state space models; see \cite{Caines,hannandeistler2012} for discrete-time models and \cite{Bernstein2009,Kailath,Sontag} for continuous-time models.

+\begin{definition} Let $A\in M_{N,N}(\R)$, $B\in M_{N,m}(\R)$ and $C\in M_{d,N}(\R)$.
+The matrix triple $(A,B,C)$ is called an \textbf{algebraic realization} of a rational matrix function $k\in M_{d,m}(\R\{z\})$ of dimension $N$ if $k(z)=C(zI_N-A)^{-1}B$.
+The function $k:~z\mapsto C(zI_N-A)^{-1}B$ is called \textbf{transfer function} of the triple $(A,B,C)$.
+The triple $(A,B,C)$ is called \textbf{minimal} if there exists no other algebraic realization with dimension smaller than $N$.
+The dimension of a minimal realization of $k$ is called \textbf{ McMillan degree} of $k$. \end{definition} Thus, non-minimality is a source of non-uniqueness of the state-space model.
+Minimality guarantees that we consider only components of the state vector which are relevant for the output process.
+If we have a non-minimal system there might be non-stationary components having no effect on the output process.
+Therefore, this property implies a one-to-one correspondence of the non-stationarity of the state process and the output process.
+In the following we want to characterize minimal state-space models, therefore we need some more definitions.